danjohnson3141/Jekyll-Test/GET-&#47;group_invites&#47;groups.md

-PLAIN ENGLISH DESCRIPTION OF THE ROUTE
+This route returns all of the pending invites for the logged in user.
+Should not return invites for groups that the user is already a member of.

 =
 #### Authentication

-Declare what authentications are required

-Good sample text: The user needs to be logged in and have valid credentials to use this route.
+The user needs to be logged in and have valid credentials to use this route.

 =
 #### Parameters

-LIST OF ALL PARAMETERS AND WHAT THEY ARE
+none; default only

 =
 ####JSON request example: